 Please note this is a flexible itinerary which may need to be adjusted slightly dependent on arrival / departure times, weather conditions and the most recent information from our local guides

 Leaders: Wise Birding leader and local guides including local researcher in Kibale.

 Included in cost: Accommodation in twin en-suite rooms, all meals, bottled water, all entrance fees, boat trip at Mabamba Swamp and services of the leaders

-Not included in cost: International airfare, travel insurance, optional Gorilla and Chimp permits, drinks other than above and any airport/visa fees
+Not included in cost: International airfare, travel insurance, optional Gorilla and Chimp permits, optional visit to Pangolin Centre, drinks other than above and any airport/visa fees